PatBall1/detectree2/docs/source/tutorial.rst

 The total tile size here is 100 m x 100 m (a 40 m x 40 m core area with a surrounding 30 m buffer that overlaps with surrounding tiles).
 Including a buffer is recommended as it allows for tiles that include more training crowns.

 Next we tile the data.
-The ``tile_data_train`` function will only retain tiles that contain more than the given ``threshold`` coverage of training data (here 60%).
+The ``tile_data`` function, when ``crowns`` is supplied, will only retain tiles that contain more than the given ``threshold`` coverage of training data (here 60%).
 This helps to reduce the chance that the network is trained with tiles that contain a large number of unlabelled crowns (which would reduce its sensitivity).

 .. code-block:: python

-   tile_data_train(data, out_dir, buffer, tile_width, tile_height, crowns, threshold)
+   tile_data(img_path, out_dir, buffer, tile_width, tile_height, crowns, threshold)

 .. warning::
-   If tiles are outputing as blank images set ``dtype_bool = True`` in the ``tile_data_train`` function.
+   If tiles are outputing as blank images set ``dtype_bool = True`` in the ``tile_data`` function.
 This is a bug and we are working on fixing it.
+Supplying crown polygons will cause the function to tile for training (as opposed to landscape prediction which is described below).

 .. note::
-   You will want to relax the ``threshold`` value if your trees are sparsely distributed across your landscape.
-   Remember, ``detectree2`` was initially designed for dense, closed canopy forests so some of the default assumptions will reflect that.
+   You will want to relax the ``threshold`` value if your trees are sparsely distributed across your landscape or if you want to include non-forest areas (e.g. river, roads).
+Remember, ``detectree2`` was initially designed for dense, closed canopy forests so some of the default assumptions will reflect that and parameters will need to be adjusted for different systems.

 Send geojsons to train folder (with sub-folders for k-fold cross validation) and test folder.